Trump: Elon Musk ‘another bulls— artist’ - NewsBreak

 Last month, Musk tweeted that he voted for a Republican for the first time as he supported Mayra Flores, a Republican who flipped a traditionally Democratic House seat in a Texas special election.

 The Tesla CEO donated to Hillary Clinton’s 2016 campaign, according to Federal Elections Commission data .
-Musk has since confirmed the donation.Elon Musk tells Twitter he’s ending $44B bid to buy it
+Musk has since confirmed the donation.Here’s who qualifies for the $25B in student loan forgiveness already approved

 Musk said at the Qatar Economic Forum last month that he was “undecided” about a potential reelection bid by Trump after saying days earlier he was leaning toward supporting Florida Gov. Ron DeSantis (R) in 2024.